Miles per gallon gasoline equivalent: Conversion to MPG by cost

 The miles per gallon equivalent cost of an alternative fuel vehicle can be calculated by a simple formula to directly compare the MPG operating costs (rather than the energy consumption of MPGe) with traditional vehicles since the cost of resources varies substantially from region to region.
 For reference, the complete equation is:

 Also for those that prefer kWh/100 mi an equivalent is simply:

 This equation reduces down to a simple formula that works with only the capacity of the fuel source and its possible range to compare vehicles.
 With your local rates for gasoline and your fuel source you can easily compare your alternative fuel vehicle operating cost directly with a gasoline engine model with the following:

 The formula includes the inherent efficiency of the vehicle as the range capability of a specific fuel source capacity directly represents the EPA testing, it then becomes universal regardless of weight, vehicle size, co-efficient of drag, rolling resistance as these directly influence the range possible and are accounted for.
 Driving style and weather conditions can be accounted for by using the achieved range instead of the advertised range for the calculation.

-The formula works by deriving how much alternative fuel can be purchased for the cost of a single gallon of gasoline, and creates a ratio of how this quantity compares to the storage capacity of the vehicle, then multiplies this ratio to the vehicles possible range.
+The formula works by deriving how much alternative fuel can be purchased for the cost of a gallon of gasoline, creating a ratio of this quantity to the storage capacity of the vehicle, and then multiplies this ratio by the vehicle's possible range.
 The result is number of miles the vehicle travels on alternative fuel for the same cost of a single gallon of gasoline.

-The end computation results in MPG unit and is directly comparable to a standard internal combustion engine vehicle’s fuel costs for its rated MPG.
+The end computation results in MPG unit and is directly comparable to a standard internal combustion engine vehicle's fuel costs for its rated MPG.